We carefully scrutinize the performance of the energy companies we regulate.

 In addition to assessing utility performance scorecard data and analyzing performance trends, our work helps to inform the decisions we make about specific energy companies and the energy system overall, and in this way enables us to protect consumers.

-The main responsibilities of our audit work are grouped in the following key areas:
+The main responsibilities of this work are grouped into the following key areas:

 1. Assessing financial viability